Guidance to help provide free meals to disadvantaged 16 to 18 year old students in further education funded institutions.

 Transitional protection arrangements

-The introduction of new eligibility criteria under Universal Credit from 1 April 2018 will result in some households becoming eligible for free meals and others falling outside of the eligibility criteria.
-The Department for Education is introducing transitional protection arrangements to provide certainty for families and to ensure that they do not experience a sudden loss of free meals.
+Eligibility criteria introduced under Universal Credit from 1 April 2018 will result in some households becoming eligible for free meals and others falling outside of the eligibility criteria.
+DfE has put transitional protection arrangements in place to provide certainty for families and ensure they do not experience a sudden loss of free meals.

-- from 1 April 2018, all students already receiving free meals will continue to receive free meals whilst Universal Credit is rolled out.
+- all students already receiving free meals at 1 April 2018 will continue to receive free meals whilst Universal Credit is rolled out.
 This will apply even if their household earnings rise above the new threshold during that time

 - any student who becomes eligible for free meals after the threshold has been introduced will also continue to receive free meals during the Universal Credit rollout.
 This will apply even if they subsequently become ineligible during this period because their household earnings rise above the new threshold